How To Get Bond In Federal Court

 Likelihood of Future Offenses Pending the Continuation of the Case.
 The level of risk that this individual presents to either flee the country or to obstruct justice by, for example, threatening, injuring, intimidating, manipulating or tampering with witnesses, jurors, or evidence is another concern the magistrate judge will examine before releasing or detaining an individual at the initial appearance hearing.

 Client had long history of assault charges, domestic violence charges, drug related offenses, and was considered a federal fugitive–– Bond Secured, No Bail Amount

 - Federal Bribery Charges

 Client had financial resources and ties to foreign country; we negated the flight risk argument–– Bond Secured, No Bail Amount

 - Federal Theft Charges

-Client lacked employment, lacked firm residency, and judge ruled on detention before we could convince the court to change the order by emphasizing every positive factor in favor of our client– Bond Secured, No Bail Amount
+Client lacked employment, lacked firm residency, and judge ruled on detention before we could convince the court to change the order–– Bond Secured, No Bail Amount